 During your stay your care plan will be reviewed regularly with you and your carer or relative to ensure we are meeting your needs.

 If you have any particular questions or concerns about your care and treatment you can speak to your Named Nurse, the nurse in charge of the shift or the Team Manager.

-Opportunities will be available for you to meet members of the team while you are here and they will also provide help and advice with your needs and your discharge arrangements after leaving Rougemont Ward.
+Opportunities will be available for you to meet members of the team while you are here and they will also provide help and advice with your needs after leaving Belvedere, and with your discharge arrangements.

 Whilst here you will retain contact with, or be introduced to, a Community Key Worker.
 This person will continue to make contact with you after you have left us.

 During your stay you will have the opportunity to get involved with group and individual therapies, as well as social activities to promote independence, confidence, wellbeing and help in your recovery.